-While everyone, Villaraigosa, to 14th District Council Member Jose Huizar, to the architects, seem to want an "iconic" bridge that is known worldwide; at the unveiling of the 6th Street Bridge Viaduct proposals, Boyle Heights residents felt that the proposals ignored their needs and the community as a whole.
-The three finalists are HNTB, AECOM, and Parsons Brinckerhoff.
+While everyone from Villaraigosa, to 14th District Council Member Jose Huizar, to the architects seem to want an "iconic" bridge that is known worldwide, at the unveiling of the 6th Street Bridge Viaduct proposals, Boyle Heights residents felt that the proposals ignored their needs and the community as a whole.

 "In their artwork, they're really disregarding Boyle Heights," said Edward Padilla, president of the Boyle Heights Neighborhood Council, gesturing at one proposal.

-The proposed replacement bridge projects unveiled yesterday by the three finalists selected by the city focused on creating a place that is walkable, bike friendly, and even a bridge that is a tourist attraction.
+The proposed replacement bridge projects unveiled yesterday by the three finalists selected by the city -- HNTB, AECOM, and Parsons Brinckerhoff -- focused on creating a place that is walkable, bike-friendly, and a tourist attraction.
 Each proposal came with a list of environmental design standards that were employed.
 All of the proposals included parks and public areas, but the details for how neighborhoods could use the areas was left unclear.

-During their presentations, the architecture firms focused on building community support, yet only AECOM explained their roadmap to achieving what would be involved to achieve this kind of plan.
+During their presentations, the architecture firms focused on building community support, yet only AECOM explained their road map to detailing what would be involved to achieve this kind of plan.

-Armando Gonzalez, owner of Soul Skating, a skate shop in Boyle Heights, said that he hoped to see the firms reach out to younger people so they can understand how the viaduct will be used going forward.
+Armando Gonzalez, owner of Soul Skating, a skate shop in Boyle Heights, said that he hoped to see the firms reach out to younger people so they could understand how the viaduct would be used going forward.

 "We need to make sure that the young people are also voicing their feedback, because there seems to be a lot of concentration on development underneath the bridge that requires young people to voice what they feel," Gonzalez said.

-Maria Soria, a Boyle Heights resident, said that she didn't see enough lights for crossing the bridge, and that is one of the major barriers to walk ing at night in the neighborhood.
+Maria Soria, a Boyle Heights resident, said that she didn't see enough lights along the sidewalks on bridge.
+A lack of sufficient lighting is one of the major barriers to walking at night in the neighborhood.

-Leticia Velazquez, a Boyle Heights resident who came with Soria, said that since the parks are away from the residential areas, there should be a bus to pick up elderly people that want to use the park as well.
+Leticia Velazquez, another resident who came with Soria, said that since the parks are away from the residential areas, there should be a bus to pick up elderly people that want to use the park as well.

-While Soria's and Velazquez's priorities focused on lighting and acces, they liked how the projects focused on making the bridges more pedestrian friendly.
+While Soria's and Velazquez's priorities focused on lighting and access, they liked how the projects focused on making the bridges more pedestrian-friendly.

 Here's a schedule of the remaining meetings: